guillaumechereau/gcher.com/content/posts/2023-04-16-an-intuitive-explanation-of-quantum-field-theory.md

 $$ T \sim (dx/dτ)² - (dt/dτ)² $$

+The minus sign is what makes time different from space.

-Can we still fix the time and compute a partial sum of all the paths crossing the time for all the positions?
-Not really, because now a single path can potentially cross the fixed time line several times, in both directions.
+Can we still fix a time-line and compute a partial sum of all the paths crossing it at all the positions?
+Not really, because now a single path can potentially cross the fixed time line several times, in both directions, as shown here:

 ![Relativistic wavefunction](/imgs/qft/relativistic_wavefunction.png)

 We can still try to make it work.
-We have to track separately the partial sum for all the paths crossing once, then all the paths crossing twice, and so one, in both directions.
+We have to track separately the partial sum for all the paths crossing once, then all the paths crossing twice, and so on, in both directions.
 This can be done by assigning for each position the number of times the time line has been crossed, with a number that can be positive or negative.
 The wave function that used to assign a complex number to each state, like this: